octocademy/intro-to-git/README.md

 repository to practice git commits and working with git in the terminal

 # Resources:
+Learn how to use Git and GitHub with these two resources:
 - [GitHub Skills site](https://skills.github.com/)
 - [Git cheatsheet](https://training.github.com/downloads/github-git-cheat-sheet.pdf)